 Q: Can I use dried mulberries instead of fresh?

-Q: How do I know when the cheesecake is done baking?
+Q: How can I tell when the cheesecake is done baking?

-A: The cheesecake is done when the center is almost set, with a slight jiggle in the middle.
-The edges should be slightly puffed and golden brown.
+A: The cheesecake is ready when the center is almost set, with just a slight jiggle.
+It should still be slightly underbaked, as it will continue to firm up as it cools.

 Q: Can I make this cheesecake ahead of time?

-Q: How many people does this recipe serve?
+Q: How many people does this cheesecake serve?

 Mulberry & Earl Grey Cheesecake